 Learn how to lead and manage your team using best-selling author, Daniel Goleman’s, psychological theory on emotional intelligence.

-- Managers with emotional intelligence (EQ) achieve objectiveness through their self-awareness, which promotes productive, motivated, and equal workplaces
+- Managers with emotional intelligence (EI) achieve objectiveness through their self-awareness, which promotes productive, motivated, and equal workplaces

-- Daniel Goleman’s emotional intelligence theory outlines five components of EQ: self-awareness, self-regulation, motivation, empathy, and social skills
+- Daniel Goleman’s emotional intelligence theory outlines five components of EI: self-awareness, self-regulation, motivation, empathy, and social skills

-- Emotional intelligence can be applied to meet goals and targets, as well as create a happier and healthier working culture
+- Emotional intelligence can be learned and applied to meet goals and targets, as well as create a happier and healthier working culture

 He developed a framework of five key components that make up emotional intelligence, plus a range of skills that can be developed and improved, so it’s possible for anyone to become more emotionally intelligent.